 Brendan V. Johnson

-On November 10, 2009, Attorney General Eric Holder selected Johnson to chair the Native American Issues Subcommittee.
+At the request of Attorney General Eric Holder, Johnson chaired the Native American Issues Subcommittee from 2009-2013.
 The Native American Issues Subcommittee is the longest-standing subcommittee of United States Attorneys within the Department of Justice and is focused on improving law enforcement efforts in tribal communities.
-Johnson is also co-chair of the South Dakota Law Enforcement Coordinating Committee, a member of the Midwest High Intensity Drug Trafficking Area Executive Board, and serves on the Department of Justice’s Terrorism and National Security Subcommittee.
+Attorney General Holder also selected Johnson to serve on the Attorney General’s Advisory Committee.
+This committee consists of 17 United States Attorneys from across the country and is tasked with the responsibility of advising the Attorney General of the United States.
+Johnson also co-chairs the South Dakota Law Enforcement Coordinating Committee, is a member of the Midwest High Intensity Drug Trafficking Area Executive Board, and serves on the Department of Justice’s Terrorism and National Security Subcommittee.

 Brendan Johnson is a fifth-generation South Dakota native and a graduate of the University of South Dakota (B.S.) and the University of Virginia School of Law (J.D.).
 Brendan and his wife, Jana, are the parents of four children.